MarcellavonderWeppen/animal-translator/src/about/challenges+takeaways.md

 With so much going on, no wonder I didn't find more time for my cute little Animal Translator!
 Tomorrow it's time to hand the project in, if I want to take part in the W3 competition.

 I am a bit sad, that I couldn't implement all the ideas and improvements that were on my mind in a timely manner.
 Still there is so much to do.
 I doubt, that I will win anything with the project as it is now.
-But on the other hand, it's the taking part that counts.
+But on the other hand, it's taking part that counts.

 At least I got the project responsive yesterday.
 That was quite a pile of work - more than expected.
 Today, I figured out how to add some real animal sounds.
 That was fun :smile: And as usual, I learned a lot on the go.